Crisis Care

 BIO

 Welcome to the UCI Counseling Center!
-As a native of Southern California, I am excited to be completing my doctoral internship at UCI this year!
+I am excited to be completing my post-doctoral fellowship at UCI this year!
 I have experience providing psychotherapy to diverse individuals in a variety of settings including university counseling centers, schools and community mental health clinics.
 I am passionate about working with students during a period of your life where you will have new experiences, face challenges and begin to discover yourself.

 Through a relational, person-centered and collaborative approach, I strive to create an empathetic and non-judgmental therapeutic space in which you can express your authentic self.
 I enjoy drawing from Psychodynamic and Humanistic/Existential therapies to help you gain insight around your life experiences, identity and strengths so that you can achieve your goals and feel more empowered.
 I also utilize a multicultural lens to help you better understand how our culture, environment and relationships impact who we are.